 On April 2, 2017, Paul George had a 43-point effort in a 135–130 double overtime loss to the Cleveland Cavaliers.

-On April 14, 2017, Paul George was named Eastern Conference Player of the Month for games played in April, where he averaged an NBA-high 32.8 points.
+On April 14, 2017, Paul George was named Eastern Conference Player of the Month for games played in April.
+He averaged an NBA-high 32.8 points, 8.2 rebounds and 4.5 assists.

 On July 6, 2017, Paul George was traded to the Oklahoma City Thunder in exchange for Victor Oladipo and Domantas Sabonis.

-On October 19, 2017, Paul George debuted for the Thunder, scoring a team-high 28 points in a 105–84 win over the New York Knicks.
+On October 19, 2017, in his debut for the Thunder, Paul George scored a team-high 28 points in a 105–84 win over the New York Knicks.

 On November 10, 2017, Paul George scored a season-high 42 points in a 120–111 win over the Los Angeles Clippers.